ChangeMaker:

 Strengthened academic and community partnerships

-Global Neurodiversity Movement Map
+Global Neurodiversity Movement Map:

-The Global Neurodiversity Movement Map brings together organizations, initiatives, and leaders working to advance neuroinclusion around the world.
 By making this work visible in one place, the map helps people discover existing efforts, learn from one another, and build new connections across regions and sectors.
 It highlights the diversity of approaches shaping the neurodiversity movement while recognizing that progress and resources are not evenly distributed globally.
 The map is designed as a living, community-informed resource that supports collaboration, shared learning, and the continued growth of neurodivergent-led change.

 “I had a truly wonderful time working with NCF.
 Over 2 months, I learned a lot and developed many new skills.
 I am extremely proud of the final product and truly hope to build on this experience and use my newly acquired skills to continue developing myself.”